Stazz1337/snake-game-canvas/readme.md

 # Snake game on canvas

-## To play press Arrows on keyboard
+## To play press Arrows on keyboard or on screen

-## Mobile control in development